-- Customer Substation A Substation that functions as the main source of electric power supply for a single customer, including those that provide feed through for additional customers. - Good Utility Practice FERC issued Order 890 (February 16, 2007) and defined Good Utility Practice as: "Any of the practices, methods and acts engaged in or approved by a significant portion of the electric utility industry during the relevant time period, or any of the practices, methods and acts which, in the exercise of reasonable judgment in light of the facts known at the time the decision was made, could have been expected to accomplish the desired result at a reasonable cost consistent with good business practices, reliability, safety and expedition.
-Good Utility Practice is not intended to be limited to the optimum practice, method, or act to the exclusion of all others, but rather to be acceptable practices, methods, or acts generally accepted in the region, including those practices required by Federal Power Act section 215(a)(4)."

-Monthly - Once per calendar month.

-Substation - An assemblage of equipment from 4 to 500kV, secured via perimeter fence, wall or building and under the control1 of qualified personnel, through which electric energy is passed for the purposes of switching or modifying its characteristics.
-This includes facilities with transformers, switching stations, PG&E-owned equipment inside a thirdparty-owned facility, and 12/4kV (or 21/4kV) unit substations.
+- Customer Substation a Substation that functions as the main source of electric power supply for a single customer, including those that provide feed through for additional customers. - Good Utility Practice FERC issued Order 890 (February 16, 2007) and defined Good Utility Practice as: "Any of the practices, methods and acts engaged in or approved by a significant portion of the electric utility industry during the relevant time period, or any of the practices, methods and acts which, in the exercise of reasonable judgment in light of the facts known at the time the decision was made, could have been expected to accomplish the desired result at a reasonable cost consistent with good business practices, reliability, safety and expedition.
+Good Utility Practice is not intended to be limited to the optimum practice, method, or act to the exclusion of all others, but rather to be acceptable practices, methods, or acts generally accepted in the region, including those practices required by Federal Power Act section 215(a)(4)." - Monthly Once per calendar month. - Substation An assemblage of equipment from 4 to 500kV, secured via perimeter fence, wall or building and under the control1 of qualified personnel, through which electric energy is passed for the purposes of switching or modifying its characteristics.
+This includes facilities with transformers, switching stations, PG&E-owned equipment inside a third party-owned facility, and 12/4kV (or 21/4kV) unit substations. - Substation Inspection A planned basic evaluation, performed using visual and auditory senses (if applicable) to identify abnormal conditions.